-In September 2019, we organised our annual GC Forum roundtable event in London with a focus on 'FOMO around legal technology and innovation - identifying the facts from the fiction and understanding what is important to you'.
-The primary objective of this highly interactive workshop was to hear our clients' own accounts of their experiences in an effort to demystify this subject and attempt to differentiate the facts from the fiction.
+In January 2020, we continued our annual GC Forum roundtable roadshow in New York with a focus on 'FOMO around legal technology and innovation - identifying the facts from the fiction and understanding what is important to you'.
+The primary objective of this interactive workshop was to hear our clients' own accounts of their experiences in an effort to demystify this subject and attempt to differentiate the facts from the fiction.

-Through our GC Forum series, now in its second consecutive year, we are seeking to cultivate an environment where our clients have a platform to share their experiences and relevant insights, and to discuss ideas about what the future looks like or might look like.
-Our impact, as external counsel for the most dynamic and forward-looking companies, is most profound when our efforts contribute to helping our clients to drive positive change for the future direction of their businesses.

-In this report, we have sought to summarise the key issues that emerged during the roundtable discussion at our 2019 GC Forum event.
+Through our GC Forum series, now in its third consecutive year, we seek to cultivate an environment where our clients have a platform to learn about market trends, share their experiences and relevant insights, and facilitate an open discussion of ideas about what the future will look like or might look like.
+Our impact, as external counsel for the most dynamic and forward-looking companies, is best realized when our efforts contribute to helping our clients drive positive change for the future direction of their businesses.
+In this report, we have sought to summarize the key issues that emerged during the roundtable discussion at our New York event along with additional points to consider from previous GC Forums on the topic - tips, "dos and don'ts" and simple and pragmatic solutions when considering any investment in technology.
 Given that our GC Forum events are always held under the Chatham House rules, we have not provided specific examples and have kept the report confined to themes.
-We have highlighted the key themes that emerged from the discussion at the GC Forum.
-We have sought to provide some tips and "dos and don'ts", and some suggested simple solutions when considering any investment in technology.

-We hope that this report will help to better inform inhouse legal teams, internal stakeholders and relevant operational departments on this topical subject and we would welcome the opportunity to continue the dialogue with our clients who would like to further engage with us in this space
+We hope that this report will help to better inform in-house legal teams, internal stakeholders and relevant legal operational teams on this topical subject.
+We would welcome the opportunity to continue the dialogue with our clients and friends who would like to further engage in this space.